 Going through these processes really helped me understand how

 The key to this is learning to use google and stack overflow to find solutions to your problem.
-Every bug I have ever come across and had to research to solve it, I always learn at least a few new concepts or at least new words to use or different ways to approach a problem.
-After you get everything functioning correctly it is well worth the effort in knowing you built the app.
+Every bug I have ever come across and had to research to solve it, I have always learned at least a few new concepts along the way, or at least new search terms to use and different ways to approach solving a problem.
+After you get everything functioning correctly it is well worth the effort in knowing you built the app yourself.

 I highly recommend this course to anyone who wants to learn the Laravel framework.
 It is very comprehensive and details the important points you need to learn.

 Joe also does a great job not only teaching concepts, but also explaining why you are doing what you are doing, and how it relates to other sections within your project.